confluentinc/confluent-kubernetes-examples/connector/datagen-source-connector/README.md

 # DataGen Source Connector
-In this example, you'll setup a Confluent Platform with installing DataGen source connector plugin in Connect cluster and managing DataGen connectors declaratively.
+In this example, you'll setup a Confluent Platform with Connect, and install and manage the DataGen source connector plugin through the declarative `Connector` CRD.

-Note:: only deploy zookeeper, kafka and connect for this example
+Note: Here you'll only deploy Zookeeper, Kafka and Connect

 ## Set up Pre-requisites